EnzoCanonero/GVM-Combinations/tutorials/toy/correlations_tutorial.md

 from gvm_toolkit import GVMCombination
 ```

-The following cells build a `GVMCombination` for each correlation scenario.
+The following cells build a `GVMCombination` for different correlation scenarios.
 After running the fit we print the estimated mean (`mu_hat`), the 68% confidence interval and the goodness-of-fit (chi-square) value.

 ## 1. Decorrelated case
 Here the systematic uncertainty is defined as independent for each measurement (no correlation matrix).